RushoBinnabi/WebServer/README.md

 # Web Server

-This repository contains all the code for the web server made using the C programming language.
+This repository contains all the code for a simple web server made using the C programming language.